-Supplementary Documents:
+Other Supplementary Documents:

-- 1. Collaboration Plan: All Track I projects are required to include a Collaboration Plan submitted by the lead institution as a separate Supplementary Document (limited to 3 pages or less).
+Collaboration Plan: All Track I projects are required to include a Collaboration Plan submitted by the lead institution as a separate Supplementary Document (limited to 3 pages).
 This plan must describe the distinct expertise provided by the Pls as required above under "Who May Serve as Pl" as well as plans for working together to advance knowledge in both formal methods and at least one "field" area.
 Joint supervision of students and postdoctoral researchers is strongly encouraged.
 The collaboration plan must also describe clear measures of success for both the formal method and "field" aspects of the project and a plan for evaluating success.
-Projects without this document will be returned without review. - 2.
-Data Management Plan: Both Track I and Track II proposals are required to include a Data Management Plan as a separate Supplementary Document (limited to 2 pages or less).
-This plan must address the dissemination of the algorithmic contributions and resulting applications, tools, languages, compilers, libraries, architectures, systems, software, architectures, data, etc. Open source release of these artifacts is strongly encouraged.
-Proposals without this document will not be accepted or will be returned without review.
+Projects without this document will be returned without review.